This article is just for those who have a Bark Home device and have Amazon Fire tablets in their home.

 STEP 4: Now you will slide your finger down from the top of the screen to tap on the gear icon ⚙️ (ie. Settings).

 STEP 8: Select Advanced Options.
+On newer tablets, you may need to select the pencil icon on the top right.
 Then, tap on DHCP and select Static.

 STEP 9: Now in the IP address field, tap and hold.
 You will see Paste come up as an option/button and select it to input the IP address we copied earlier.